 In addition to the daily class structure, students are exposed to monthly and seasonal themes and activities.
 Classes will also have occasional field trips or in-class events that feature special performers or introduce students to a new theme in an engaging manner.

-In the beginning of the school year our teachers work intentionally on bringing a harmonious atmosphere in the classroom, supporting students experiencing separation anxiety, teaching problem solving, respect for one another (sharing, taking turns, cleaning after oneself etc.), and following routines.
-This is done through in a cooperative play environment while acknowledging every child’s individual development.
+At the beginning of the school year our teachers work intentionally on bringing a harmonious atmosphere in the classroom, supporting students experiencing separation anxiety, teaching problem solving, respect for one another (sharing, taking turns, cleaning after oneself, etc.), and following routines.
+This is done through a cooperative play environment while acknowledging every child’s individual development.

 As the school year moves on we continue to develop social skills, but also start encouraging students to complete some "work," focusing on fine motor skills and activities that will develop pre-math, pre-reading, pre-writing and logic.
-Sometimes the “work” will be done individually and sometimes groups of children will be engaged in various projects together.
-These activities will be adjusted to each child’s age and individual developmental level.
+Sometimes the “work” will be done individually, and sometimes groups of children will be engaged in various projects together.
+These activities are adjusted to each child’s age and individual developmental level.

 French in the classroom

-Throughout the school year French is used in the class room and children are exposed to the language in accordance with their individual needs and abilities.
-Some children will already understand or speak some French when they start school and some come from Francophone families.
-Some will come from Anglophone famililes with no experience of speaking French at home.
+Throughout the school year, French is used in the class room, and children are exposed to the language per their individual needs and abilities.
+Some children will already understand or speak some French when they start school, and some come from Francophone families.
+Some will come from Anglophone families with no experience of speaking French at home.

-The Francophone afternoon program is open to all, but many families who are Francophone or where one parent speaks French will choose this program.
-Classes are conducted entirely in French and there is a general expectation that the child will experience some support at home speaking French.
-The teachers will work with non-Francophone families who enroll their children in the Francophone program to integrate into the class so that no child is isolated due to language barriers or unable to follow the curriculum and teacher instructions.
+The Francophone/French Immersion mixed afternoon program is open to all.
+Families who are Francophone or where one parent speaks French are encouraged to choose this program, as the teachers will cater to Francophone children’s language development through increased French language exposure.
+The teachers will also work with non-Francophone families who enroll their children in the Francophone program to integrate into the class so that no child is isolated due to language barriers or unable to follow the curriculum and teacher instructions.
+For non-francophone children, this program will generally accelerate their French speaking abilities as French will be more frequently spoken around them by their peers.